iron-software/IronDrawing.Examples/examples/point-gethashcode/README.md

 ***Based on <https://ironsoftware.com/examples/point-gethashcode/>***

-The `Point` and `PointF` classes from IronDrawing also feature the `GetHashCode()` method.
-This method generates a unique numerical hash code that represents the essence of the object, such as a point in this instance.
-Hash codes are instrumental in optimizing searches and storage within data structures like dictionaries, hash sets, and hash tables by simplifying object equality checks and hashing operations.
+IronDrawing's `Point` and `PointF` classes feature the `GetHashCode()` method, which calculates a numerical hash code uniquely representing the identity of objects such as a `Point`.
+These hash codes are essential in the implementation of dictionaries, hash sets, and hash tables as they enhance the efficiency of hashing operations and object equality checks.

-To retrieve a hash code for a Point, invoke the `GetHashCode()` on a `Point` or `PointF` instance.
-This function outputs a `System.Int32` value, which you can either display or store as needed.
+To retrieve the hash code for a `Point`, invoke the `GetHashCode()` method on a `Point` or `PointF` object, which will output a `System.Int32`.
+This output can then be utilized in further operations or simply displayed.

-In the provided example, after initiating a `PointF` object with specific float values for coordinates, the `GetHashCode()` method is applied to this object.
-The generated hash code is then assigned to a variable and may be printed to the console for verification.

-While both `GetHashCode()` and `Equals()` methods facilitate the comparison of two points, `Equals()` directly compares the objects.
-The `GetHashCode()`, on the other hand, is chiefly utilized for extracting a point's hash code for usage within the program or incorporation into a dictionary or hash tables.
+In addition to the `GetHashCode()` method, the `Equals()` method can be utilized to assess the equivalence of two points.
+While `Equals()` offers a straightforward way to compare two objects directly for equality, `GetHashCode()` is primarily used to generate a hash code that supports the functioning of various data structures, including dictionaries and hash tables.